Carlton Club meeting: The vote

+Official Record

 The most commonly-quoted result is 187 against the coalition and 87 in favour.
-This was the number published in Volume 56 of Gleanings & Memoranda, the official Conservative Central Office record at that time, and was repeated in classic works such as Beaverbrook's Decline and Fall of Lloyd George, AJP Taylor's English History 1914-1945 and The Unknown Prime Minister, Robert Blake's 1955 biography of Law.
+This was the number published in Volume 56 of Gleanings & Memoranda, the official Conservative Central Office record at that time, and was repeated in classic works such as Beaverbrook's Decline and Fall of Lloyd George, A.J.P.
+Taylor's English History 1914-1945 and The Unknown Prime Minister, Robert Blake's 1955 biography of Bonar Law.
+In his later history of the Conservative Party (footnote in the 1985 edition), Blake accepted that this figure was erroneous and accepted Rhodes James's figure of 185-88.

+Voting Cards

-The actual voting cards are preserved among the papers of J. C. C. Davidson, and a list of how each MP voted was published by Robert Rhodes James in his 1969 edition of Davidson's memoirs.
-He gives a figure of 185 voting against the coalition and 88 in favour, a figure accepted by Robert Blake.
-Michael Kinnear later noted that despite giving a figure of 185 voting in favour, Rhodes James only actually listed 184 doing so.
+The actual voting cards are preserved among the papers of J. C. C. Davidson, and a list of how each MP voted was published by Robert Rhodes James in his 1969 edition of Davidson's memoirs and papers.
+He states that the official result was 186-87, but that it was actually 185 against the coalition and 88 in favour.
+Michael Kinnear later noted that despite giving a figure of 185 voting in favour, Rhodes James only actually lists 184 doing so.

+R. J. Q. Adams also examined the voting cards for his 1999 biography of Law, and writes that the result is incorrectly listed as 186–87 on the wrapping paper in which they are held, but that the true figure is 187 against the coalition and 88 in favour.

+Adams and Rhodes James concur that Sir Robert Clough, MP for Keighley 1918–22, was the only abstention.

+Chamberlain's List

-Kinnear (1973) wrote that according to a list kept at the time by Austen Chamberlain, 273 MPs voted, 187-86 with “at least a dozen abstentions”.
+Michael Kinnear (1973) wrote that according to a list kept at the time by Austen Chamberlain, 273 MPs voted, 187-86 with “at least a dozen abstentions”.
 Some ballot cards “may have been mixed up or marked inaccurately”.
+Although Kinnear listed the contemporary views of all MPs, where known, in a long appendix, and named nine for whom Chamberlain and Davidson gave a different result, he stated that it was not possible to reconcile all discrepancies.

 The resolution was a moderate one, calling for the Conservatives to fight the next election as a separate party, but not ruling out the negotiation of a new coalition, and some MPs - P. J. Ford told Austen Chamberlain at the time that it may have been as many as 50, but as he only named two Kinnear believes this to be an exaggeration - voted for it in the belief that they were supporting Chamberlain.
-Although Kinnear listed the contemporary views of all MPs, where known, in a long appendix, and named nine for whom Chamberlain and Davidson gave a different result, he stated that it was not possible to reconcile all discrepancies.

-R. J. Q. Adams also examined the voting cards for his 1999 biography of Law, and writes that the true figure is 187 against the coalition and 88 in favour.
-To add to the confusion, the result is incorrectly listed as 186–87 on the wrapping paper in which they are held.
-Adams lists Sir Robert Clough, MP for Keighley 1918–22, as the only abstention.
+Lieutenant-Colonel Sir Arthur Churchman voted for the motion but wrote on his card that he reserved the right to support a future coalition government or Liberal Prime Minister.